pysys-test/pysys-test/docs/BaseTest.rst

 plugin, consult the documentation for the third party test plugin class to find out what methods and fields are available using ``self.<alias>.*``.

+If you wish to support test parameters that can be overridden on the command line using ``-Xkey=value``, just add a static variable just after the ```class MyClass(BaseTest):`` line containing the default value, and access it using ``self.key``.
+If a new value for that key is specified with ``-Xkey=value``, that value will be set as an attribute by the BaseTest constructor, with automatic conversion from string to the correct type if the default value is a bool/int/float.

 .. _assertions-and-outcomes:

 Assertions and outcomes